MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/retention-regulatory-requirements.md

 >*[Microsoft 365 licensing guidance for security & compliance](https://aka.ms/ComplianceSD).*

 Use the resources on this page to help you meet specific regulatory requirements for information governance and records management in Microsoft 365.
-Each section of this document is focused on one or more related regulations and includes any existing guidance or third-party assessment of how to configure Microsoft 365 to help with the requirements outlined.
+Each section of this document focuses on one or more related regulations and includes any existing guidance or third-party assessment of how to configure Microsoft 365 to help with the requirements outlined.

 These resources are available to download from the [Data Protection Resources, FAQ and White Papers](https://servicetrust.microsoft.com/ViewPage/TrustDocuments?command=Download&downloadType=Document&downloadId=9fa8349d-a0c9-47d9-93ad-472aa0fa44ec&docTab=6d000410-c9e9-11e7-9a91-892aae8839ad_FAQ_and_White_Papers) page of the Service Trust Portal.